risawitama/verbose-potato/README.md

-## If a child refuses to sleep during nap time, are they guilty of resisting a rest?
+## My boss told me to attach two pieces of wood together...
+I totally nailed it!